Shivkumar-Raghuwanshi/NotesApp/README.md

 - **SQLite3**: The database used for storing user, note, and note history data.

 ## Installation
-1. Clone the repository: git clone https://github.com/your-repo/note-app.git
+1. Clone the repository: git clone https://github.com/Shivkumar-Raghuwanshi/NotesApp.git
-2. Install the required dependencies: cd note-app pip install -r requirements.txt
+2. Install the required dependencies: cd NotesApp pip install -r requirements.txt

 3. Configure the database settings in the `settings.py` file.